microsoft/ivy/doc/proving.md

 This is read as "for all *X*, let *g*(*X*) be *f*(*X*) + 1".
 The definition is admissible if the symbol *g* is "fresh", meaning it does not occur in any existing properties or definitions.
-Further *g* must not occur on the right-hand side of the equality (that is, a definition may not be recursive, but see "Recursion" below).
+Further *g* must not occur on the right-hand side of the equality (that is, a recursive definition is not admissible without proof -- see "Recursion" below).

 Theory instantiations
 ---------------------

-IVy has built-in theories that can be instantation with a specific type as their carrier.
+IVy has built-in theories that can be instantated with a specific type as their carrier.
 For example, the theory of integer arithmetic is called `int`.
 It has the signature `{+,-,*,/}`, plus the integer numerals, and provides the axioms of Peano arithmetic.
 To instantiate the theory `int` using type *t* for the integers, we write: